JoseManuelMunozManzano/spring-6-john-thompson/spring-6-validations/README.md

 Vamos a usar la API Java Bean Validation (cambiado luego su nombre a Jakarta Bean Validation)

+## Notas

+`@Valid` is a standard Java Bean Validation API annotation while `@Validated` is a Spring-specific annotation.

+`@Valid` is used primarily for method parameters and fields while `@Validated` can be used at the class level or method level and supports group validation (allows different validation rules to be applied based on the validation group specified).

+So, for basic, straightforward validation needs, use `@Valid`.
+For more advanced validation features, such as group validation, or when you want to apply validation at the class level, go for `@Validated`.

 ## Testing

 - Clonar el repositorio